OpenLightingProject/rp2040-dmxsun/README.md

 ## What else do I need to know?

 If you attach an nRF24-board, you yourself are responsible to make sure you don't violate any local laws or regulations.
 Not all channels and transmit powers that the nRF24 module can use may be allowed to be used in your area.
 The Open Lighting Project cannot be held responsible should you break the law by using this project's hardware and/or software.
+Also, we did not run any EMC tests on the hardware.
+It might not be legal to operate the board without FCC, CE or similar certification, depending on where you live.